All Mark Pollock Blogs

 Second last indoor snowboarding lesson tonight

-My first snowboard trip is happening this weekend and we have 2 lessons left at www.skicentre.ie in dublin.
+My first snowboard trip is happening this weekend and we have 2 lessons left at www.skicentre.ie in Dublin.
 Simone is a regular betty which apparently means a girl who snowboards with her left foot forward.
-And i ride goofy which means i have my right foot forward.
-I have to admit i was pleased to […]
+And I ride goofy which means I have my right foot forward.
+I have to admit I was pleased to […]